Paediatric and juvenile caries treatment

 We should always have a conservative approach in early stage of decay, using less invasive techniques such as pit and fissure sealants or other products that will allow us to remineralize the surface of the caries lesion.

 Highly evolved caries in children, teenagers o young adults

-How does a pediatric or juvenile dentist treat caries?
+How does a paediatric or juvenile dentist treat caries?

-The pediatric or juvenile dentist always tries to treat the tooth decay problem establishing an appropriate preventive and conservative approach adapted to the case.
-The correct dental hygiene habits, diets recommended by the pediatric or juvenile dentist, combined with a treatment that will restore the teeth, will allow avoiding future caries among the pediatric and juvenile population.
+The paediatric or juvenile dentist always tries to treat the tooth decay problem establishing an appropriate preventive and conservative approach adapted to the case.
+The correct dental hygiene habits, diets recommended by the paediatric or juvenile dentist, combined with a treatment that will restore the teeth, will allow avoiding future caries among the paediatric and juvenile population.
 This is the way to achieve an excellent oral health in children, teenagers and young adults.
-Pediatric and juvenile dentists always say: caries can always be prevented.
+Paediatric and juvenile dentists always say: caries can always be prevented.